 Q: Do photojournalists write?

-Ans: Besides taking pictures, shooting; a photojournalist also writes.
+Ans: Besides taking pictures, and shooting; a photojournalist also writes.
 But, he is not expected to write content.
 He just writes captions for some images for news.

 Q: Who invented photojournalism?